-Mars Hill Graduate School was established in 1997 under the auspices of Western Seminary in Portland, Oregon.
-In 2000, a Board of Directors of Mars Hill Graduate School was established and independence from Western Seminary was granted.
-MHGS is nationally accredited with Transnational Association of Christian Colleges and Schools (TRACS) as approved by the Council for Higher Education Accreditation.
-MHGS has degree authorization by the State of Washington, and Title IV authorization by the Federal Department of Education for federal student financial assistance.
-In 2006, Mars Hill Graduate School was granted associate membership in the Association of Theological Schools (ATS).
+The Seattle School of Theology & Psychology was established in 1997 under the auspices of Western Seminary in Portland, Oregon.
+In 2000, a Board of Directors of The Seattle School of Theology & Psychology was established and independence from Western Seminary was granted.
+The Seattle School is nationally accredited with Transnational Association of Christian Colleges and Schools (TRACS) as approved by the Council for Higher Education Accreditation.
+The Seattle School has degree authorization by the State of Washington, and Title IV authorization by the Federal Department of Education for federal student financial assistance.
+In 2006 The Seattle School of Theology & Psychology became an Associate Member of the Association of Theological Schools (ATS) and in February 2011 became a Candidate for Accredited Membership.

-MHGS offers three degree programs: Master of Arts in Christian Studies, Master of Arts in Counseling Psychology and Master of Divinity.
+The Seattle School offers three degree programs: Master of Arts in Christian Studies, Master of Arts in Counseling Psychology and Master of Divinity.

-MHGS is an institution dedicated to maintaining consistent quality through experienced faculty, curriculum diversity, and development of spiritual and emotional life.
+The Seattle School is an institution dedicated to maintaining consistent quality through experienced faculty, curriculum diversity, and development of spiritual and emotional life.